awsdocs/amazon-fsx-lustre-user-guide/doc_source/autoexport-data-repo-dra.md

 We recommend that you configure an export policy of **New**, **Changed**, and **Deleted**\.
 This policy ensures that all updates made on your file system are automatically exported to your linked S3 bucket\.

 You can [turn on logging](cw-event-logging.md#manage-logging) to CloudWatch Logs to log information about any files or directories that could not be exported automatically\.
-The log entries contain information about the file or directory path on the Lustre file system that failed to export and the failure reason\.
+The log entries contain information about the failure reason\.
 For more information, see [Data repository event logs](data-repo-event-logs.md)\.

 ## Updating export settings<a name="manage-autoexport-dra"></a>